PrincipiaCodeArts/principia-code/README.md

 for example, basic types, etc).
 They have the benefit of being easier to test.
-- Any semantic element may have the following components: associated test cases (with table test facilities, templates, mutant testing, testing metrics, etc), default mock implementations (if no default mock, it may use its real version), wrappers, multiple implementations, documentation, example codes, owners (those who are responsible for most of the changes, for example), history data (all the versioning story with every one that was responsible for changes, responsible for test failures, all the signature changes, etc ), a list of users that are able to access it, a list of semantic elements that reference this element, a list of semantic elements that are referenced by this element, unique signature for each major version (its type, file, name, etc), debugging stream out
+- Any semantic element may have the following components: associated test cases (with table test facilities, templates, mutant testing, testing metrics, etc), default mock implementations (if no default mock, it may use its real version), wrappers, multiple implementations, documentation, example codes, owners (those who are responsible for most of the changes, for example; they are know as blame in github), history data (all the versioning story with every one that was responsible for changes, responsible for test failures, all the signature changes, etc ), a list of users that are able to access it, a list of semantic elements that reference this element, a list of semantic elements that are referenced by this element, unique signature for each major version (its type, file, name, etc), debugging stream out
 (it is a facility that allows the user to easily instrument this element to generate easy debugging information.
 For example, it will be very easy to select a variable in this element